Spain's 16-year-old Lamine Yamal becomes youngest-ever scorer at European Championship

 Yamal's goal Tuesday canceled out Randal Kolo Muani's opener for France — that was set up by Kylian Mbappé, who was playing without a mask.

-Spain turned the match around four minutes after Yamal's equalizer when Dani Olmo's goalbound-shot was turned into his own net by France defender Jules Koundé.
+Spain turned the match around four minutes after Yamal's equalizer when Dani Olmo's goal-bound shot was turned into the net by France defender Jules Koundé.
 It was originally adjudged by UEFA to have been an own-goal but was later awarded to Olmo.

 “They scored first but we planned well for the game and stuck to our plan.
 Lamine scored a great goal,” Olmo said.